CluedIn-io/Home/4.0.0/index.md

 # Release Notes - v4.0.0

 ### Features
-- Updated hubspot provider with bearer authentication  (#17806)
-- Supports new microservices  (#26811)
-- Addition of charts and config to grafana for profiling of vocabulary keys.  (#25764)
-- Copilot signalR endpoint environment variable  (#24841)
-- Enable development feature flags  (#29143)
-- Profiling for vocabulary keys  (#29268)

-### Others
-- Update installed package versions  (#22608)
+- Updated package versions for .Net 6 upgrade
-- Updated RabbitMQ to 3.12  (#25063)
+- Updated RabbitMQ to version 3.12
+- Important!
+Switched to use `cluedin/neo4j-home` image for Neo4j
+- Important!
+Switched to use `sqlserver-home` image to run SQL Server
-- Add an env variable to control the limit size for the JSON parser so it can process larger payload if required.
-The default is set to 10MB  (#28076)
+- Environment variable to control the limit size for the JSON parser so it can process larger payload if required (default 10MB)
-- Important change: Switch to use usage of `cluedin/neo4j-home` image for Neo4j  (#28421)
-- Switch to `sqlserver-home` image to run SQL Server  (#27728)
+- Hubspot provider updated to pass bearer authentication in header of requests
+- New grafana charts, dashboards and config for profiling of vocabulary keys
+- Enabled development feature flags
+- Support for new microservices and deprecation of annotation, datasource and submitter
+- Support for Copilot signalR endpoint